Money laundering scam: FIA to lodge 28 more cases

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Some 28 more cases will be registered by Federal Investigation Agency (FIA) in connection with the money laundering case, The News has learnt.
+KARACHI: Some 28 more cases will be registered by Federal Investigation Agency (FIA) in connection of ongoing money laundering case, The News has learnt.

 The sources added that in coming two or three days, at least four cases will be registered and with the passage of time and gathering of evidences and details from concerned banks, more cases will be registered.

-KARACHI: Some 28 more cases will be registered by Federal Investigation Agency (FIA) in connection with the money laundering case, The News has learnt.
+KARACHI: Some 28 more cases will be registered by Federal Investigation Agency (FIA) in connection of ongoing money laundering case, The News has learnt.

 The sources added that in coming two or three days, at least four cases will be registered and with the passage of time and gathering of evidences and details from concerned banks, more cases will be registered.